rpajdak/notesApp/README.md

 #Simple  Notes App written in JavaSpring, React.
 It uses PostgreSQL database.
+All notes are stored in database including deleted ones and old version od edited notes.

 #To start this application it is required to have installed React and Java and PostgreSQL database with created table named "notesapp".;